Advice > Product management

 Stripe Product Manager Interview (questions, process, prep)

-By Jonathon Yarde on May 02, 2024 How we wrote this article
+By Kannika Peña on May 01, 2025 How we wrote this article

 Stripe PM interview

 Don’t underestimate the Stripe product manager interviews.
-The questions are difficult, specific to Stripe, and cover a wide range of topics.
+The process is known to be quite rigorous, with challenging questions that are specific to the company.

-The good news is that the right preparation can make a big difference and can help you land a job offer.
+Sounds daunting?
+The good news is that the right preparation can make a big difference.

 Click here to practice 1-to-1 with PM ex-interviewers